benaryorg/benarydingOS/README.md

 #### Burn the ISO
 You can burn the built ISO to a CD, if you _really_ feel like wasting one.
 Currently **NOT** supported!

+## Support

+Somthing not working?
+Have questions?
+Want to help?

+### Github

+Feel free to submit issues!
+Please, we need them!
+You can also send pull requests if you already fixed something!

+### E-Mail

+benaryorg: binary@benary.org

+### Twitter

+benaryorg: @benaryorg

 ## Licensing

 Some essential parts of our code are very similar to the code on lowlevel.eu and mostly based on it!